tvollstaedt/Neo4Yii/README.md

 ##STEPS

-1. Download the EActiveResource extension and add it to your project (only the import part is needed)
+1. Download my EActiveResource extension (https://github.com/Haensel/ActiveResource)
+and add it to your extensions folder.

-2. Download the Neo4Yii extension and configure it this way:
+2. Download the Neo4Yii extension, import EActiveResource and Neo4Yii and configure Neo4Yii this way:

 		  	'import'=>array(
+		  		'ext.EActiveResource.*',
 				'ext.Neo4Yii.*',
         	)